tomalewski/email_sender/README.md

 ## Written by Joseph Tomalewski
 ### For Professor Reynolds CS484 Computer Networks

 I wrote this email sender in C and it is designed to send an email using the SMTP protocol.
-The SMTP or Simple Mail Transfer Protocol is to communicate between servers, specically the SMTP server so you can send emails.
+The SMTP or Simple Mail Transfer Protocol is to communicate between servers, specifically the SMTP server so you can send emails.

 The <sys/socket.h> and <arpa/inet.h> headers come in very useful for this C code in initializing the TCP connection and communicating with the SMTP server.